plv8/plv8/doc/plv8.md

 ### plv8.execute( sql [, args] ) ###

-Execute SQL statements and retrieve the result. `args` is an optional argument that replaces $n placeholders in `sql`.
+Executes SQL statements and retrieve the result.
+The `args` is an optional argument that replaces $n placeholders in `sql`.
 For SELECT queries, the returned value is an array of objects.
 Each hash represents each record.
 Column names are mapped to object properties.
 For non-SELECT commands, the returned value is an integer that represents number of affected rows.

     var json_result = plv8.execute( 'SELECT * FROM tbl' );
     var num_affected = plv8.execute( 'DELETE FROM tbl WHERE price > $1', [ 1000 ] );